AdobeDocs/experience-platform.en/help/query-service/ui/query-templates.md

 ## Next steps

-By reading this document you better understand how to create query templates in Query Service.
+By reading this document, you now have a better understanding of how to create query templates in Query Service.
 See the [UI overview](./overview.md), or the [Query Service API guide](../api/getting-started.md) to learn more about Query Service capabilities.

 See the [scheduled queries endpoint guide](../api/scheduled-queries.md) to learn how to schedule queries using the API, or the [Query Editor guide](./user-guide.md#scheduled-queries) for the UI.